rtshinta/StockMarket/README.md

 # Sentiment Analysis Stock Price Prediction in sentiment_analysis.ipynb

-# Combination of Fundamental/Historical and Sentiment Analysis in combined_dat.ipynb
+# Combination of Fundamental/Historical and Sentiment Analysis in combined_data.ipynb

 # TF-IDF of Articles in tfidf.ipynb